ctrlaltdel/Cowsay-android/README.md

 - Custom message
 - Multiple cows (additionnal Droid "cow")
 - Multiple faces
-- Share as ASCII, HTML and PNG
+- Share as ASCII

 TODO
 ----

+- Share as HTML/PNG
 - Automatic resize of the text
 - CLI binding (using JNI) with stdin support